CECI (CHICKPEAS) IN SICILIA: Cucina Povera

 PASTA con cavolofiore, salsicce di maiale e ceci (pasta with cauliflower, pork sausages and chickpeas)

-Pasta with pork fennel sausages, chickpeas, cauliflower, fennel seeds, fresh bay leaves, saffron and marinated feta.
+Pasta with cauliflower, pork fennel sausages, chickpeas, fennel seeds, fresh bay leaves, saffron and marinated feta is one simple dish that I prepared for friends during a very busy time of year.

 Short pasta is preferable and I used penne.
 Pecorino, being a stronger tasting cheese is better with these ingredients than Parmesan, but although feta is not an Italian cheese I often use it as a topping for pasta .